Mikopet/homeworks/README.md

 Want to go by TDD and comment the code unnecessarily extensively, to pass my thoughts about some parts.
 I will use Git so you can see the progress of my work; and after the final adjustments I just have to share the repository.

+### 1) Planning
+So first day, first ideas.
+I need some environment, some test data, tests, a prototype or PoC.
+I will rethink this whole lineup for tomorrow (this section is the task for today) but lets write something down.
+Need a Dockerfile(not necessary), a docker-compose file with one service yet which is a latest ruby and a volume mount.
+Need data, but for the beginning the dataset in the PDF seems enough.

+Maybe I will start with the functional code: in IRB I can write the whole functional stuff easily.
+The idea about that is, read the file line by line and evaluate one record at once.
+It looks memory efficient, and fast.
+Not the best thing in the universe is testing imperative code, but there all we need is pure functions, and like that, this methods are testable.
+So I will write the code function-by-function with tests ahead.
+The problem there what we maybe face to is the state in the iteration.
+But thats an implementation issue.
+Okay, we will have a working version.
+Need more data, so will implement some data-generator.
+Test the program with lets say 100k lines.

+The second solution is with OOP style.
+The constructor gets the data (by description) in a string.
+That sounds not very well, but can work.
+For first version we just implement some line reader logic, with different implementation for every sensor type.
+Connected in an "interface".
+(Ruby dont have such thing, but there is some dirty solution).
+It will work but I don't think it will fly very well.

+So refactor this OOP thingy to a more sustainable version.
+Lets call itt version 3.
+I think it's better to get some Enumerable in the constructor or just the link to the data itself.
+But this is implementation issue too.

+So after all three working versions, need to create metrics for them, like execute time, and data amount.

+With the most efficient solution I will make a new log format and bind back to the benchmark to see, it has any improvement in the metrics or ain't.